Ondine (play): Act 2

+Act 3

 Act Three takes place in the courtyard of castle of the Wittenstein.
 Five years have passed.
 Hans has deceived Ondine with Bertha, and Ondine has long since vanished.
 It is the morning of the day of the marriage of Bertha and Hans.
 But Hans is troubled.
 He tells Bertha, that she should have married a man full of pride and joy.
 He complains, "Oh Bertha, how she lied to me, that woman!"
 Bertha points out that Ondine was no woman, "you married a creature of another world.
 You must forget her."
 Hans remembers the day that Ondine left and asks, "But why does she proclaim to the world that she deceived me with Bertram?"
 In addition to being preoccupied with Ondine, Hans is worried because the servants are starting to speak in poetry and there is a Wittenstein legend that this always happens just before misfortune strikes.
 Two fishermen arrive.
 The second fisherman is the Old One.
 They have caught Ondine.
 Two judges from the inquisition are summoned and immediately put her on trial.
 Ondine is brought in draped in the net in which she was caught.
 She does not deny being an Ondine and proclaims to all who will listen that she deceived Hans with Bertram.
 The judge asks Hans to clearly state the exact nature of his complaint.
 Hans says, "My complaint?
 My complaint is the complaint of all mankind.
 I claim the right to be left in peace in a world that is free of intrusions by these creatures.
 Has there never been an age when they did not afflict us?"
 The judge answers, "An age?
 There has never been a moment."
 But the other judge says, "Yes, there was once a moment.
 For that instant, the whole world was single-hearted, at play, at peace — and yet I tasted for the first time a certain loneliness."

 As the trial progresses it becomes clear that Hans is still in love with Ondine.
 Ondine, in a vain attempt to get out of her pact with the Old One (Hans must die because he deceived Ondine with Bertha) continues to insist that she deceived Hans first with Bertram.
 Bertram is summoned and supports Ondine's story.
 But no-one believes them, least of all the second fisherman.
 Ondine is accused of sorcery.
 The Old One leaps to her defense saying, "This woman could call upon the earth and the heavens to do her bidding.
 But she gave up her power to be human.
 Write this into your record, Judge — this Ondine was the most human being that ever lived.
 She was human by choice."
 In the end the judges decide that Ondine transgressed the boundaries of nature, but in so doing she brought only kindness and love.
 So they are compassionate in merely sentencing her to death while sparing her a public execution.
 The earthly judges have no power over Ondine, however, and as the executioner attempts to lead her away, the Old One waves him off.